 THINK NO TWO HEALTH EXPERTS AGREE?

-The True Health Initiative is a growing coalition of over 500 world-renowned health experts, committed to cutting through the noise and educating on only the evidence-based, time-honored and proven pillars of lifestyle as medicine.
+The True Health Initiative is a growing coalition of hundreds of world-renowned health experts, committed to cutting through the noise and educating on only the evidence-based, time-honored and proven pillars of lifestyle as medicine.
 Coalition members include physicians, scientists, nutritionists and authors from over 40 different countries.

 Ms. Zelman is director of nutrition for the number one health and wellness website, overseeing diet, nutrition, and food information.
 Additionally, Zelman serves as the nutrition expert for United Healthcare Source 4 Women and United Healthcare television contributing monthly webinars, articles, recipes and video responses to member questions.
 She has extensive media